The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Results

 The higher power on small spatial scales, according to Illustris and TNG100-NR, likely arises due to differences in the matter power spectrum of gas, that is the main contributing term to the 21cm power spectra at small scales \citep{furlanetto_cosmology_2006}.
 Feedback simultaneously smooths out baryons at small scales within galaxies, while pushing a fraction of the smallest scale power to larger scales.
 Since the small-scale differences between TNG100 and Illustris must arise from the different prescriptions for star formation, and stellar and SMBH feedback, and since TNG100-NR was run without star formation or feedback and is very close at small scales to Illustris, then the high-redshift feedback in Illustris is clearly weaker than in TNG.
 These conclusions are consistent with the changes to the stellar feedback model between the Illustris and IllustrisTNG models.
 In particular, high-redshift galactic winds have higher initial velocities in TNG100 than in the original Illustris model \citep[see][for more details]{pillepich_simulating_2018}.

-In the top right panel ($z=5.7$), reionization is almost complete in all the models: any large differences in the power spectra are set by differing average \xhi{}.
+In the top right panel ($z=5.7$), reionization is almost complete in all the models: any large changes in the power spectra are set by different average \xhi{}.
 Modulo this difference, which mostly affects the overall normalisation, the shape of the power spectra are similar.

 We find our results to be quite similar across all scales to those of \cite{hutter_accuracy_2018} at $z=7.8$, that use \code{CIFOG} to post-process N-body dark matter simulations.
 However, their fiducial prediction is closer to some of our model variants than to our fiducial model.
 At $z=6.3$ the \cite{hutter_accuracy_2018} curve is much flatter than our predictions, so that we only agree at large scales.
 On the other hand, all of our predictions are compatible with the most recent observational upper limits (black arrows).
 However, with \dtbPS{}$< 10^3 {\rm mK^2}$ \citep[][]{abdurashidova_hera_2022}, current data is not yet constraining.
 Significant observational advances are required in order to discriminate across our results.